 WHAT TO SEE IN KUSADASI?

 Although small, Kusadasi Old Town is very interesting.
-That’s where you will find shops and restaurants.
-It’s a typical old area that remained almost intact from the Ottoman times.
+That’s where you can find shops and restaurants.
+It’s a typical, almost intact Ottoman old area.

-You will find some mosques, although they are much smaller than the imperial mosques that you can see in Istanbul and Bursa.
+You will find some mosques, although they are much smaller than imperial mosques that you can see in Istanbul and Bursa.
 I visited only one mosque in Kusadasi, which I will mention in this post.
-I primarily wanted to go to the beach, to rest and not to have the pressure of visiting historical sites during my stay in Kusadasi.
+I primarily wanted to go to the beach, to rest and without pressure that I have to visit historic sites during my stay in Kusadasi.

 The Old Town is an area centred around several main and a lot of smaller, narrower streets, that spread in all directions.
 One of the main streets is Barbaros Boulevard.

 As you can see in these photos, this street is full of shops and restaurants that mainly offer a delicious Turkish cuisine.

 One of the entrances to the Kaleiçi Mosque is in Barbaros Boulevard.
 So, if you are in the Old Town, it’s very easy to visit this mosque.